Candidate Grading FAQ

 - Candidates were graded primarily on their questionnaire answers, with exceptional scoring requiring Chamber policy agreement and well-thought solutions to issues facing the Billings community.
 Some consideration of demonstrable community leadership was also taken into account.

-- Candidates’ questionnaire answers were distributed to the 11 members of the Chamber’s Local Government Advisory Board.
+- Candidates’ questionnaire answers were distributed to the 10 members of the Chamber’s State & Federal Government Advisory Board.
 Each member graded answers individually and submitted those grades to be compiled and averaged with other members of the Advisory Board.
-While most scores were relatively similar between graders, there were a couple outliers of high and low scores.
-To account for this, the highest and lowest score for each candidate was eliminated, resulting in a more narrow range and more accurate average.
-And, although graders varied in their scoring, each grader was consistent with all candidates.
-Grades were then discussed and debated by the Advisory Board, resulting in a recommendation to the Chamber’s Board of Directors.
+To account for some variation between graders and eliminate outlier grades, the highest and lowest score for each candidate was eliminated, resulting in a more narrow range and more accurate average.
+Grades are discussed and debated by the Advisory Board (a peer review forcing Advisory Board members to provide reasoning for their grades), resulting in a recommendation to the Chamber’s Board of Directors.
 The Chamber’s Advisory Board is confident in the fairness of evaluations due to the process of averaging multiple evaluations, elimination of high and low outliers, and Advisory Board discussion in which members had to defend their evaluations among peers.

-- After discussion of each candidate grade during the July 31st Board Meeting, the Chamber Board of Directors unanimously approved the recommended grades from the Advisory Board.
+- After discussion of each candidate grade, the Chamber Board of Directors will approve or not approve the recommended grades from the Advisory Board.

 Why weren’t candidate answers graded anonymously?